patmakes/wazuh-docker-ansible/README.md

 To test the connection to the target VM from the ansible control node run:

-*in this care the group name is "Siem"*
+*in this case the group name is "Siem"*

 ```
 ansible -m ping <group name from hosts file>
 ```

-If the connection is successful, run the docker installation playbook with:
+If the connection is successful, run the docker installation playbook.

 *Note that this playbook requires the `install-docker.sh` script at the root of the repo directory*